 - I recommend using a dark nonstick muffin tin.
 If you don't, it may require longer cooking time or pre-baking the crust.

-- For this recipe I like to use my sausage recipe (pg53 of my cookbook) or pre-made sweet Italian chicken sausage from whole foods or trader joe’s.
+- For this recipe I like to use my sausage recipe (pg53 of my cookbook) or pre-made fresh sweet Italian chicken sausage from whole foods, sprouts, Central Market or trader joe's.
+These would be the kind that are uncooked with fresh ground meat, usually sold behind the meat counter, and not the kind in sealed packages that have the texture of hot dogs.
 This makes this recipe migraine diet compliant.

 - Make sure your dough is at room temperature or it won't be easy to work with.